nida0612/ADR/Template/README.md

 #Template folder

-This folder contains he ADR template(s) for Group Security, DBAG
+This folder contains the ADR template(s) for Group Security, DBAG